 The Pop-Up Pride Stations are a once-a-week occurrence where you'll be able to find the resources, giveaways, and staff connection in various locations across campus!
 Feel free to stop by, ask questions, and hang out (given there's extra room).
 A staff member will be available at the stated location for most of the day.
-Currently confirmed visits are listed below and on our LGBTQ+ Events at UM calendar.
+Currently confirmed visits are listed on Happening @ Michigan and on our LGBTQ+ Events at UM calendar.
 Feel free to suggest additional locations!

 Below is a list of various annual events and celebration programs that are coordinated by the Spectrum Center.
 To see the full list of currently scheduled Spectrum Center events and details, check out our Happening @ Michigan calendar.

 Join the Spectrum Center as we host our Welcome Week event: LGBTQ Welcome Festival!
 Meet the faculty & staff on the University of Michigan OUTlist and enjoy free food and activities while getting to know your queer community on campus.
 Everyone is welcome!

 Welcome (or welcome back) to LGBTQ graduate students!
 Mix and mingle with new and returning students over dinner.
 A welcome will be offered from the Spectrum Center in collaboration with the Rackham Graduate School.
 This is the place to connect with other LGBTQ graduate students at U-M as well as learn about the many LGBTQ resources around U-M and Ann Arbor, MI.

 Bi/Pan/Fluid Day, observed annually nationwide on September 23, is a day of celebration, awareness, and visibility for the bisexual community.
 The Spectrum Center recognizes this important day with an inspiring event.